Does exposing your hand to certain things cause severe chapping?

 It’s mid-winter and many people’s hands are chapped about now.
 Once your hands become dry and chapped, your skin gets worse and worse when exposed to products and conditions that continue to pull out skin lipids and water, resulting in a denatured barrier protein.
 Skin lipids and water are the key elements of skin barrier health.

 - Harsh soaps – like dish washing soap.
-This pulls out precious skin lipids, resulting in damage to your skin barrier
+Strong soaps pull out precious skin lipids, resulting in damage to your skin barrier

 - Hot water – again, this gets grease off the pots and pans, but it also pulls out precious skin lipids